Shyan1943/pro2/README.md

       CI2.
 As well as company profile (e.g. who they are, what services they providing, where is their strength area & etc..)
       CI8.
 The layout should include a profile image, which is eye catching, suit the theme color and convey the business’ objective

+#### 3b) Interaction Design
+##### Learnability
+      i.
+Different navigation are positions at the familiar location a web surfer, and throughout the website to enhance familiarity and consistency.
+(FR4)
+            a.
+Logo that leads back to the home page
+            b.
+Main navigation fixed at the top
+            c.
+Navigation system in the form of site map allowing visitor to view all the sections at a glance ii.
+Button with hover effect will be used to indicate there's a link to the working project to increase the predictability.
+##### Understandability
+      i.
+Content are group into logical order with short word or phrase title easily understandable ii.
+Readability (Flesch Kincaid Reading Ease Test = 78.6, Flesch-Kincaid Grade Level Score = 4)
+##### Operability
+      i.
+The visitor should be able to easily download the sailing schedule in PDF or excel without encountering any issues.
+(FR8) ii.
+Provide a working contact link to allow External User to send an email to Site Owner and response with a positive feedback upon successful submission.
+(FR7) iii.
+Allow users to use a text messaging system with web interface familiar to them (FR7)
+##### Attractiveness
+      i.
+Responsive design to take into consideration how it looks when on viewed on a desktop browsers as well as smaller screens like mobile phone.
+The layout will change to cater for different size of the device.
+(FR3) ii.
+Utilization of negative space between different sections and components of the page to increase readability
+##### Usability compliance
+      i.
+Semantic HTML to enhance code readability ii.
+Rearrangement of the component